Semidefinite programming for understanding the limitations of Lindblad equations: Conclusions and Outlook

 \section{Conclusions and Outlook}

 The results presented in this work demonstrate the power of convex optimization, specifically semidefinite programming, in probing the physical consistency of quantum master equations.
-Our analysis reveals a range of parameter regimes, particularly in the presence of strong {asymmetry in bath temperatures ($\beta_L \neq \beta_R$)} or large inter-site couplings where no LE can simultaneously satisfy complete positivity, preserve local conservation laws, and yield the correct NESS populations and coherences ({up to leading-order, see Table~\ref{Table:figs}}).
+Our analysis reveals a range of parameter regimes, particularly in the presence of strong {asymmetry in bath temperatures ($\beta_L \neq \beta_R$)} or large inter-site couplings where no LE can simultaneously satisfy complete positivity, preserve local conservation laws, and yield the correct NESS populations and coherences ({up to leading-order, see Table~\ref{Table:figs_main}}).
 While we focused on these {quantities in this study}, we expect that other properties may be investigated in a similar manner, as long as they can be expressed as a suitable optimization problem.
-Moreover, albeit we focused on the isotropic XXZ qubit chain, our approach is readily adaptable to other Hamiltonian setups.
+Moreover, albeit we focused on the isotropic XXZ qubit chain, our approach is readily adaptable to other Hamiltonian setups. \mkdev{We emphasize that this work does not imply that Markovian QMEs lacking leading-order accuracy are without practical value, but simply highlights a paradigm to investigate whether a Markovian description can satisfy all fundamental requirements, and simultaneously checks it for our chosen few-qubit setups.}

 One of the central insights from our approach is the identification of the trade-offs between {obtaining correct populations and} coherences ({up to leading-order}), and the enforcement of conservation laws in Markovian models.
 While equilibrium configurations with low coupling strength showed marginal feasibility, {the} non-equilibrium setups failed to admit consistent Lindblad descriptions, validating earlier theoretical predictions~\cite{tupkary_searching_2023}.